stephenwright/shipwreck/README.md

 }
 ```

-Alternatively, options can be assigned to `value`
+Shipwreck also supports options being assigned to `value`
 as per [this proposal](https://groups.google.com/forum/#!msg/siren-hypermedia/8mbOX44gguU/qLzbV0LDBgAJ).

+*Be aware, if using this option, you need to replace `value` with the value of the selected option before submitting the action.*

 ```
 {